Modern porch with many windows.

 Vehicle Financing

 If you need to buy a car and your credit score is too low to qualify for a traditional auto loan, a personal loan can help.
-Because personal loans charge higher interest rates than do auto loans, you can usually qualify for them with a lower credit score.
+Because personal loans typically charge a higher interest rate than auto loans, you can usually qualify with a lower credit score.

 Wedding Expenses

-The average cost of a wedding hit $28,000 in 2021, according to the Knot's Real Weddings Study.
-That's a lot of money.
+The average cost of a wedding hit $30,000 in 2022, according to The Knot’s Real Weddings Study.
+That’s a lot of money upfront if you don’t have extra savings to cover the costs.
 If you need help paying for that DJ, caterer, dress and reception hall, a personal loan might help.

 What can I use a personal loan for?